PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 1. Merge the pull request to `release`.
 The release candidate branch can be safely deleted
 2. Merge `release` into `main` via PR (obviously don't delete `release` - if it even gives you the option to, something has gone wrong in the project rulesets, so report this)
 3. Create a new release for the project on GitHub from the `release` branch, and tag the latest commit to `release` in the process.
 The release and tag should both be named `v<version-number>`, e.g. `v0.1.4`.
+The description can be used to highlight any important changes.

 ## Changelog